 Lager loves to be the center of attention.
-She enjoys being pet and does not mind being picked up for some extra snuggles.
-She has a beautiful swirled tabby coat that distinguishes her from her tabby brothers.
-Lager adores her brothers and is frequently found curled up on a cat tree with a sibling.
+She enjoys being pet and will rub on visitors (and her siblings) for some extra snuggles.
+She is frequently the first to greet visitors to her playroom, and will either jump right into your lap or circle your legs until you acknowledge her charm.
+Lager has a beautiful swirled tabby coat that distinguishes her from her tabby brothers.
+Lager adores her brothers and is frequently found curled up on a cat tree with one of her siblings.

-Lager is an active kitten who runs, jumps, climbs, and plays with abandon.
+Lager is an active young girl who runs, jumps, climbs, and plays with abandon.
 Like her brothers, she likes to dip her toy mice in water once they are captured.
-Lager and her litter mates are thriving, healthy kittens.
 Because of their FeLV+ status, they should only be housed with other FeLV+ cats, dogs, or other non-feline pets.
 Ideally, we’d love to see them adopted with a sibling or two.

 You can learn more about what it means to care for a FeLV+ cat here.
-FeLV+ cats typically live 2-4 years beyond their diagnosis or longer.
-If you are looking for the energy and love of kittens, but are concerned about being able to make a long-term commitment to a cat, these sweet babies may be the cats for you.
 Are you ready to open your heart and home to an adorable, fun-loving pair?

 Start the application process now.